Atlanta Alimony Attorneys

 - The age, physical condition and emotional condition of the parties

 - Whether adultery took place and was a reason for the divorce

 For the most part, alimony ceases upon the death or remarriage of the recipient.

-Tax Implications of GA Alimony Payments
+Tax Implications of Atlanta Alimony Payments

 Payments toward alimony in Georgia are not exempt from tax laws.
 Typically, the person making the payments can deduct the payments from his or her taxable gross income, and the payee must add payments as part of his or her gross income.
 Please consult with our attorneys as well as a tax professional to better understand the tax requirements of the Internal Revenue Service regarding alimony payments.